-Last weekend’s teacher workshop at Palace Art and Office Supply was a huge success!
+Last weekend’s teacher workshop at Palace Art was a huge success!
 It’s encouraging to know that so many teachers are eager to expand their art skills so they can share the benefits of Art with their students!
 For this workshop we focused on watercolor, so I thought I would share a few of the amazing paintings these teachers-turned-students produced.
 (Scroll down for the lesson plan if you’d like to try this project yourself!)

 Fish Painting with Pointillism